Courtroom Setup for Remote Conferencing

 If this PC has been used previously, and users have previously establish their local "Windows Desktop Settings", then the administrator must save both of the configuration files into the individual users user account folders, as below:

 In either instance, you may download the required xml files from the links below:

-The biggest challenge when introducing Remote Agent sessions into the courtroom, is to minimize the effects of echo.
+The biggest challenge when introducing Remote Conference sessions into the courtroom, is to minimize the effects of echo.
 Echo occurs when the words spoken by the remote user are sent to the courtroom speaker(s) and subseqently captured by the courtroom microphones.
 Once captured by the courtroom microphones, this audio is then heard by the remote user.
 It can be disconcerting to the remote user to hear their own voice, with a one-second delay.
 It can cause significant problems for the remote user to the extent that they cannot focus on what they are saying, or what is being said by others in the courtroom.